iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 Preface: Reading a book requires so much of my attention that I never finish books that do not interest me.
 Therefore, I would honestly recommend all the books listed below. <br>

-These are all the [highlights](/bookhighlights.html) from all the books I’ve read on the Kindle.
+These are the [highlights](/bookhighlights.html) from all the books I’ve read on the Kindle.

 ## <u> this year </u>

+- The Three-Body Problem (re-read) <br>
+My favourite science-fiction novel.
+Involves the Chinese Cultural Revolution, chaotic motion, aliens and a funny cop.
+Mostly, it keeps engaging you with an overarching mystery.
+The novel gives you a jarring view of what contact with extra-terrestrial intelligence would feel like.
+<br><br>

 - Annihilation <br>
 Unnerving and disturbing.
 This book is a fictional story that reads like a non-fiction account of reality.
 Like a black mirror episode in a novel.
 It’s a quick read too.
 <br><br>

 - Red Sparrow <br>
 A thriller that delves into Russian culture but mostly keeps you reading it at all costs.
 A combination of James Patterson and John Le Carré.
 More Patterson than Le Carré though.
+Also, recipes are provided at the end of every chapter.
 <br><br>

 - A Brave New World <br>